Shuggie Bain: Publication and sales

 Douglas Stuart wrote Shuggie Bain over a period of a decade, while balancing the demands of his successful job in fashion design.
 The manuscript was rejected by at least 30 publishers before it was purchased by the American independent publisher, Grove Atlantic.
 The novel was first published in the United States in hardcover by Grove Press on 11 February 2020.
 Later, the Picador imprint of Pan Macmillan published it in the United Kingdom first as a softback open market edition (OME) on 20 February 2020, and as a hardcover on 6 August 2020.
 By April 2021, rights had been sold for the book in 38 languages, including Dutch, Finnish, Georgian, Korean, Marathi, Mongolian, Portuguese, Serbian, Tamil, Turkish, Ukrainian and Vietnamese.
 The translations have been financed through grants from the Publishing Scotland Translation Fund with assistance from Creative Scotland.

 The book's initial publication was impacted by the COVID-19 pandemic.
 Grove Press shipped approximately 7,000 copies to bookstores, but only around 1,000 hardcover copies sold in the first two months of its publication, according to NPD BookScan data.
 In late 2020, the book received a renewal of attention when it was nominated for numerous literary awards.
 In response, Grove pushed the publication of the paperback edition up from December to 13 October 2022.
 As of October 2020, Grove had printed 30,000 copies.
 The novel went to the top of the Los Angeles Times bestsellers list and to number 3 on the New York Times list.
-As of April 2022, the novel has sold more than 1.5 million copies globally.
+As of April 2022, the novel had sold more than 1.5 million copies globally.

 The Grove Press cover features a photograph by Peter Marlow.
 Douglas Stuart expressed a fondness for the photograph, saying that "it captures perfectly the fierce love that Shuggie has for his troubled mother".
-The Picador cover features a photograph by Jez Coulson, shot in Easterhouse, Glasgow (about which Stuart tweeted on 13 August 2020:" I was instantly struck by the power of Jez's photo the moment I saw it").
+The Picador cover features a photograph by Jez Coulson, shot in Easterhouse, Glasgow (about which Stuart tweeted on 13 August 2020: "I was instantly struck by the power of Jez's photo the moment I saw it").